 Another great day trip is to Hamlet's Castle, called Kronborg Castle in Denmark.
 We loved seeing the castle's interiors and discovering Holger the Dane in the castle's crypt.

 You can also day trip to Malmo, Sweden if you have extra time in Copenhagen (just make sure to exchange some Krona first).
 Other up and coming Danish cities include Aarhus and Odense.

 Read more: The Best Day Trips from Copenhagen

 Danes love riding their bicycles and it feels like pedestrians are the second citizens in Copenhagen!
 Join in on the fun by renting a bike (hotels usually offer this) or you can find bike shops for day rentals - it will be around $25 USD per day.

 We used Copenhagen's subway, buses and trains quite a bit and found them very easy to navigate.
-For buses, I usually rely on Google Maps on my phone so that I know where to get off (check out KnowRoaming for great rates on international cell service).
+For buses, I usually rely on Google Maps on my phone so that I know where to get off.
 Also don't forget that if you have a Copenhagen Card all public transportation in and around Copenhagen is free!